How metrics are calculated and presented in the dashboard.

 That's a fancy way of describing a bar chart where the X (horizontal) axis shows the value of a measurement and the Y (vertical) axis shows the number of measurements that had that value.

 The chart above shows clusters of execution times on the X axis.
 The height of the bars represents how many measurements had execution times that fell within each cluster.
 We can see that the majority of execution times were between 0 and 407 milliseconds, with a smaller number of execution times on either side.

-This particular chart is "clickable" in Inspector.
-So you can visually compare two samples of the transaction you are analyzing.
-One from clusters of good performance (left side of the chart), versus one from bad performance (right side of the chart).
+This particular chart is "clickable".
+So you can view and compare two samples of the transaction at different performance.
+One from a good performance cluster (left side of the chart), versus one from bad performance (right side of the chart).